amirfarimani/DSI_Team_Project_Bank_Marketing/README.md

 **Conclusion**

-This project represents a strategic opportunity to increase clinet susbcriptions, thus enhancing long-term revenue and customer satisfaction.
+This project represents a strategic opportunity to increase client susbcriptions, thus enhancing long-term revenue and customer satisfaction.
 By deploying data-driven retention strategies, the organization will strengthen its market position and improve customer loyalty.